An English Teen, Circumcised in the USA

 "What the hell’s gotten into you today?"
-Ryan scowled at him, slinging his backpack over his shoulder at last.
+Ryan scowled at him, slinging his backpack over his shoulder as he drew alongside.

 "So why the rush?”
 Ryan demanded.
 He looked suddenly suspicious.
 “Don't tell me you've got a detention?
 You’ve been acting really weird all morning!"

-"Don't be ridiculous, why would I be in detention?"
-Briskly, Luke waved it off and began walking at a normal pace as they strolled past the old Art block and towards the cafeteria which loomed rapidly - a place he'd always compared the modern school cafeteria to a rather posh version of a motorway service station; predictable and overpriced - as if the school didn’t already get enough money from their tuition fees!
+"Don't be an asshole; why would I be in detention?"
+Briskly, Luke waved it off and began walking at a normal pace as they strolled past the old Art block and towards the cafeteria which loomed ahead of them.
+He'd always compared the school’s cafeteria to a rather posh version of a motorway service station; predictable and overpriced, as if the school didn’t already get enough money from their tuition fees!

 And God forbid if you should forget to clear your plates away!

-The pair joined the still short line, both selecting only a simple sandwich and a can.
+The pair joined the still short line, both selecting only a simple sandwich and a drink can.
 Everything else on offer looked…well, enough said.
-They found an empty table, then made room for Simon and two of his ninth grade Freshmen friends, Toby Skerrit and Mason Quince, all who'd joined the line not far behind them.
+They found an empty table, then made room for Simon and two of his ninth-grade freshmen friends, Toby Skerrit and Mason Quince, all having joined the line not far behind them.

 “I watched the game last night,” announced Mason with his mouth full.
 “Man U v.
 Liverpool!”

-He rolled his eyes, amused to hear Mase talk about ‘Man U’ like some seasoned pro on the terraces.
+Luke rolled his eyes, amused to hear Mase talk about ‘Man U’ like some seasoned pro on the terraces.
 There was enough of that with their dad, with his blind faith that Arsenal were sure to top the Premiership that year!
-Despite being - as he’d recently discovered through a handy google widget - 4,204 miles from London, his dad still followed the team he'd supported from childhood, religiously!
+Despite being—as Luke had recently discovered through a handy google widget—4,204 miles from London, his dad still religiously followed the team he'd supported from childhood.

 Simon, however, seemed happy to pick up the topic and the two discussed the game.
-Ryan, sitting on the end, had that look - the one that said.
+Ryan, sitting on the end, had that look.
+The one that said.
 'Brits!
 Strange people.
-And who cares about soccer anyway?'
+And who the hell cares about soccer anyway?'

-After hanging back on the edge of the conversation for a few more minutes, keeping himself from getting bogged down, he covertly peeled back his shirtsleeve one more time to check his watch.
+After hanging back on the edge of the conversation for a few more minutes, keeping himself from getting bogged down, Luke covertly peeled back his shirt sleeve one more time to check his watch.

 At last, it was time.

-Checking that nobody was following, he hurried to his locker in relief, knowing that Simon had understood and would do his best to keep Ryan and the others occupied for a while yet.
-Gathering up his gear, he quickly stuffed it all into his backpack, before making his way straight to the reception.
+Checking that nobody was following, Luke hurried to his locker in relief, knowing that Simon had understood and would do his best to keep Ryan and the others occupied for a while yet.
+Gathering up his gear, he quickly stuffed it all into his backpack before making his way straight to the school reception.

 True to her word, his mum was already waiting.

-A few minutes later, he was buckling himself into the family minivan as they headed for the exit.
+A few minutes later, he was buckling himself into the family minivan as they headed out of the parking lot.